- Aravo for

 Shared Compliance Communities gather supplier/third-party responses to standardized assessments with the promise of increased efficiencies and improved data quality.
 This concept isn’t necessarily new – at least not outside the U.S. – but there has been some recent development in terms of interest in the model.

 Earlier this week, TruSight announced the launch of an industry consortium based on collaboration with 4 major US Financial Institutions.
-Forrester’s Chris McLean provided an insightful blog post about this development which can be accessed here.
+Forrester’s Chris McLean provided an insightful blog post about this development which can be accessed at Forrester.com.
 Chris makes some excellent points in his article, and I agree that all of them are important considerations for companies looking into leveraging these types of shared compliance solutions.
 Aravo has some experience supporting these types of communities, and in the spirit of sharing, I thought I would add some perspective to complement his thoughts.